-Parent(s)/guardian(s) and other patrons of the district are welcome and encouraged to visit the schools.
-All visitors are expected to report to the main office or designated area to notify staff they are in the building or on school grounds.
-Visitors to the schools must respect the learning environment and maintain proper behavior and decorum.
+During the school day, all visitors are expected to report to the school's main entrance to notify staff they are in the building or on school grounds and must provide identification.
+At all times, visitors to the school buildings and on school grounds must respect the learning environment and maintain proper behavior and decorum.
 Disruption of the orderly process of the school is prohibited.
-The principal or his/her designee is authorized to deny access, ban or bar future access, remove or request the removal of any visitor whose behavior is disruptive to the educational/working environment of the school.
-Any visitor to the schools who has been denied access or who has been asked to leave may appeal to the Office of the Superintendent.
+The principal or the principal's designee is authorized to deny entry, ban or bar future access, remove or request the removal of any visitor in the building or on school grounds whose behavior is disruptive to the educational/working environment of the school.

+Any visitor to the school buildings and grounds who has been denied access or who has been asked to leave, may contact the Office of Family and Community Relations in Student and Community Services to report concerns.